garagehive/garagehive.github.io/docs/garagehive-training.md

 * Shipping items on return
 * Posting a purchase return order

+## Module 3 - Processing Jobsheets & Invoicing

+Module 3 looks at the process when a customer arrives to drop their vehicle off.
+You will learn how to use features for marking vehicles as on-site, assigning parking locations and key numbers and adding expected collection times.
+In module 3 you will also learn how to process a jobsheet from complete to ready for collection and how to convert a jobsheet into an invoice.

+#### How to process a vehicle arriving

+{% include youtube.html id="pBSymFc-9m8" %}

+#### How to process a jobsheet to invoice

+{% include youtube.html id="SdgMs_uS9Y0" %}

+### Module 3 test

+* Marking a vehicle on-site
+* Assigning a key number to a jobsheet
+* Adding customer comments to a jobsheet
+* Adding an expected collection time to a jobsheet
+* Aloocating a jobsheet to a technician on the schedule
+* Processing a complete jobsheet
+* Marking a jobsheet as ready for collection
+* Taking payments to a jobsheet
+* Posting a jobsheet and creating an invoice

-## Module 3 - Estimates & Vehicle Inspections
+## Module 4 - Estimates & Vehicle Inspections

-Module 3 looks at the differences between an estimate and a vehicle inspection estimate.
+Module 4 looks at the differences between an estimate and a vehicle inspection estimate.
 You will learn how to create an estimate and convert an estimate to a jobsheet.
 You will also learn how to process a vehicle inspection into a vehicle inspection estimate and copy the authorised work back to the jobsheet.

 ####  How to create an Estimate